hrjkknox/gluelib/README.md

 # gluelib
 This is a simple library for interacting with the pastebin API.
 The code is fairly simple and self-documenting, and all other information needed is contained within this file.
 Install with `pip3 install gluelib`.
+The current version is 1.2.0, and is the only version that should be used.

 (It's called gluelib because pastelib was taken)